 The first decision you need to make when looking for a Danish mobile number is whether you want a prepaid SIM or a contract.

 Contract: The other option available is to sign a contract.
 As well as delaying payment until the end of the month, the benefits of a contract are lower calling rates (quite significantly in some cases) and better deals on new phones.
+The activities only function in Denmark which means that the services included only support calling and texting with other Danish numbers.
+International calls will be charged additionally.
 Be sure to read all the other conditions such as the monthly costs, connection fees and your monthly allowance.
 Most contracts also tend to be for a fixed period of time, so this might not be the best option if you only intend to stay in Denmark for a couple of months.
+Also, be aware that a Danish CPR-number and a Danish address are necessary for getting a Danish subscription.

 Using a foreign SIM card in Denmark